Table of Contents

 - Someone disturbed a dog while it was eating or nursing.

 Avoid petting or approaching a dog that isn’t yours.
 If you’re visiting a family member or friend who has a dog, ensure they are home or that the dog is secured.
-If you’re about to be bitten, don’t run and remain still.
+If you’re about to be bitten, don’t run; remain still.
 Keep your distance, stand a little off to the side, and avoid making direct eye contact with the dog.
 You might be able to prevent an attack by remaining calm and assertive.

 Typical Injuries Victims May Sustain From Dog Bites